top of page

 My doctoral thesis work was on sub-stellar objects known as brown dwarfs.
 Brown dwarfs are too small to be stars, but too large to be planets.
 They have complex atmospheres with clouds and hazes of carbon monoxide, water, methane, and other molecules.
 Large-scale atmospheric features such storms and banding (like those on Jupiter) occur in the atmospheres of brown dwarfs.

 During my PhD I led an ambitious spectroscopic follow-up of every variable brown dwarf in the "Weather On Other Worlds" brown dwarf variability project.
-As the principal investigator on nine successful telescope proposals for the Gemini Observatory and NASA Infrared Telescope Facility, I have obtained over 150 hours of spectroscopic data.
+As the principal investigator on nine successful telescope proposals for the Gemini Observatory and NASA Infrared Telescope Facility, I obtained over 150 hours of spectroscopic data.
 I designed and programmed a tool for fitting model spectra to these data to determine the projected rotation velocities and other physical parameters of these objects.

 In the first publication of my doctoral work (Tannock et al, 2021), I identified the three fastest rotating brown dwarfs ever observed, with incredible rotation periods of just one hour (a typical brown dwarf has a rotation period between two and 10 hours).
 I determined other physical parameters of these objects including their temperatures, surface gravities, and viewing geometries.
 The clustering of the shortest rotation periods near one hour suggests that brown dwarfs are unlikely to spin much faster.